 A Mediterranean Lifestyle

 The Mediterranean approach to living is about so much more than just food.
-It's is an integrated style of life—yes, a lifestyle.
-While its foundation are delicious healthy food, that's just one part.
+It’s an integrated style of life—yes, a lifestyle.
+While its foundation is delicious healthy food, that's just one part.

 Other aspects of the Mediterranean diet are the emphasis on social connection, time spent with other humans you love, being involved with family and community, walking and daily physical activity, time spent outdoors, laughter and healthy, positive recreation.
 Good stuff that makes a long life a happy life!

-Here's 7 Mediterranean Inspired Olives Recipes for you to try:
+Here's 7 Mediterranean Inspired Healthy Olive Recipes for you to try:

 Chicken Puttanesca - a decadent tomato sauce and olive dinner